WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Vincent Pastore, Michael Gibney, Paul DeAngelo

-Taking place at Camp Manabe where possible 20 somethings posing as teenagers kids busy themselves playing pranks, talk shit within their cliques, go to the woods to paintball and occasionally smoke the beloved green, there stays a problem child who goes by the name of Alan, who may or may not have some things lacking personality wise as he always whines like a child or bursts into shrieking tantrums if things doesn't go his way.
+Taking place at Camp Manabe where kids (I use this term very loosely) busy themselves playing pranks, talk shit with their cliques, go to the woods to paintball, and occasionally smoke the beloved green.
+Staying there is problem child Alan, who may or may not have some things lacking personality-wise as he always whines like a child or bursts into shrieking tantrums if things doesn't go his way.
 Add the fact that he's quite large, a bully and an asshole to just about everyone in there (and never (fucking ever) change his shirt.
-EUGH!), it isn't really a surprise that almost everyone bullies him back, may it be intentional or just to teach the whino a lesson.
+EUGH!), it isn't really a surprise that almost everyone bullies him back, may it be intentional or just to teach the fatso a lesson.

 Of course, with Alan being himself, he screeches for sympathy that only a few are willing to give whenever he gets into trouble (mainly Paul DeAngelo as counselor Ronnie, Kate Simses as Petey and Isaac Hayes as a chef...why does that last one sound so familiar?), but if that fails, he'll mostly insults them bullies back and he, himself, bullies the rest because he can.
 We're to endure this vicious cycle for half of the movie's run until one prank goes way too far and Alan is last seen running off into the night.
 And then the kill count rises.

-This sets the movie's supposed mystery as to whether Alan himself is out for blood or if the new string of killings are supposed to tie in with the original 1983 murders, with one of the counselors going bananas suspecting one of his colleagues being a certain crossdressing/transgender murderer from many moons ago back from the looney bin, killing to defend and avenge the oh-so-beloved Alan.
-Needless to say, this mystery is pretty weak as there's hardly any real set-up to suspect Alan as being the murderer (the killer's build is radically different from the big guy), though I do admit I kinda like how hammy and cheddary they made the reveal at the end.
+This sets the movie's supposed mystery as to whether Alan himself is out for blood, or if the new string of killings are supposed to tie in with the original 1983 murders, with one of the counselors going bananas suspecting one of his colleagues being a certain crossdressing transgender murderer from many moons ago, back from the looney bin, killing to defend and avenge the oh-so-beloved Alan.
+Needless to say, this mystery is pretty weak as there's hardly any real set-up to suspect the brat as the murderer (the killer's build is radically different from the big guy), though I do admit I kinda like how hammy and cheddary they made the reveal at the end.

-In fact, the entire movie is camped up with cheese which, I believe, made it somewhat tolerable if one would just switch off and just enjoy the mediocre hilarity of it all.
-At most, Return to Sleepaway Camp feels like a very long episode of a bad teen sitcom from the Nickelodeon channel until the gruesomes happen and, whenever it does, a good line of the kills are pretty bloody and crazy in their execution so that's another reason to be a bit more forgiving.
+In fact, the entire movie is camped up with cheese which, I believe, makes it somewhat tolerable if one would just switch off and just enjoy the mediocre hilarity of it all.
+At most, Return to Sleepaway Camp (2008) feels like a very long episode of a bad teen sitcom from Nickelodeon until something very gruesome happens, with a good line of the kills that are pretty bloody and crazy in their execution, another reason to be a bit more forgiving.
 The cream of the crop among them is a nasty deep fried rendition of the original movie's scalding water scene, a stoner getting force fed with gasoline before having a joint lit for him, and an unfortunate gal getting the pointy end of a literal bed of nails.

-If the movie is supposed to be tongue-in-cheek in tone, then I can definitely say Return to Sleepaway Camp (2008) delivers.
+If it's tongue-in-cheek you're looking for, then I can definitely say Return to Sleepaway Camp (2008) delivers.
 Only, maybe, too much.
-Should one succeeds on looking past the fat problem child and his constant "You're ass stinks" screechings, the production looks fair, the performances present fits with the campy tone this film is aiming for like a glove and it handsomely rewards us for putting up with the bullshit by providing solid kills.
+Should one succeeds looking past the fat problem child and his constant "You're ass stinks" screechings, the production looks fair, the performances present fit with the campy tone this film is aiming for like a glove, and it handsomely rewards us for putting up with the bullshit by providing solid kills.
 Not entirely sure if that's enough for one to consider this as a keeper (sure as shit it wasn't for me), but I can honestly say, especially if you're just curious or consider oneself a fan of the Sleepaway Camp franchise with some shred of self respect, it's a rent!

 Bodycount: